 \end{enumerate} \end{definition}

-\begin{remark} \begin{enumerate} \item The purpose of the notion of an index function is an axiomatization of the crucial properties of relative Lusternik-Schnirelmann categories.
+\begin{remark} \begin{enumerate} \item The notion of index function axiomatizes the crucial properties of relative Lusternik-Schnirelmann category.
 Namely, as shown in \cite[Chapter 1]{CLOT}, given a path-connected $X$ we obtain an index function on $X$ by putting

 i.e. the minimal value of $n \in \NN$, such that $A$ can be covered by the union of $n$ open subsets of $X$ whose inclusions are nullhomotopic. \item Our definition of an index function is actually a slight simplification of the one from \cite{RudyakSchlenk}, in which index functions are defined relative to a certain subset.
 A similar notion is introduced under the name of an \emph{abstract category} in \cite[Section 1.7]{CLOT}. \item In \cite{RudyakSchlenk}, the $\varphi$-supervariance of an index function is defined with respect to arbitrary subsets of $X$, not only closed ones.
 However, a careful check of the proofs in \cite[Section 2]{RudyakSchlenk} shows that it is sufficient to assume supervariance for closed subsets of $X$ to obtain the results that we make use of. \end{enumerate} \end{remark}